Christmas Edition, by Rich Paschall

 A couple of my mother’s Christmas Albums survive.
 One has always been a favorite and will start off my list of Christmas albums I own, and you should too.

 The Andy Williams Christmas Album.
-If you are paying attention at the mall or listening to the Christmas music station in your car, you will likely hear a few of these.
+You will likely hear a few of these if you are paying attention at the mall or listening to the Christmas music station in your car.
 Some are in constant rotation on the Christmas stations.
 You can not help but hear them.
 I bet you can even sing along with Andy’s biggest hits.
 You can find all of it posted on YouTube.
 I still listen to this one on vinyl.

 The Christmas Attic, Trans-Siberian Orchestra.
 This 1998 concept album of “symphonic rock” is also the basis of their annual Christmas tour.
 The story, if you can follow it through the songs, is of a young angel sent to earth.
 I have the 2002 re-issue in CD format.
 Two years ago, they posted all 17 tracks, one hour, 13 minutes, and 25 seconds of the album to YouTube.
 The complete concert is also there and a bit longer.
 Here is one of their best-known selections: